Learn 5 Key Business Strategies From Pokémon Go

 I am spotlighting Pokemon Go because The Social Experiment Facebook page had an interesting video about the 20-year journey of John Hanke to develop and launch it the game. (video link is no longer available.)

 The story of the product and founder drove home some key points that I see a lot of new founders and entrepreneur miss, or conveniently forget as they develop their business.
-I’d like to share my observations and 5 key strategies you can adopt in how you approach your business and entrepreneurial journey.
+I’d like to share my observations and 5 key strategies you can adopt in how you approach your business journey.

 Business Strategy #1 - Follow the signs: